In an earlier post, I started a series on my limited bunch of guitars:

 These are Gotoh open back tuners.
 They're kinda sorta copies of the world's greatest machines, the famed Waverly tuners.
 And since they're Japan made Gotohs, they are ultra fine and precision, easily the best tuners this guitar has had, and it's had a few.

-Since those first three sets, a few other tuners have been on the 55-77, either due to getting busted up at some of the wilder gigs it went to, or not making the grade quality wise: 4) old Grovers; old = pre- worn out = bad.
+Since those first three sets, a few other tuners have been on the 55-77, either due to getting busted up at some of the wilder gigs it went to, or not making the grade quality wise: 4) old Grovers; old = pre-worn out = bad.
 By that time adapter bushings to retrofit vintage style machines into headstocks drilled for cast tuners became available.
-So next were: 5) New foreign-made Klusons, pretty but sub-par quality.
-6) Japanese Gotoh Kluson copies, very nice, but yuk green tulip knobs.
+So next were: 5) New foreign-made Klusons, really pretty but sub-par quality.
+6) Japanese Gotoh Kluson copies, very nice, but green tulip knobs = yuk.
 7) Gotoh small white knob Kluson clones - take the pickguard off, and voila! instant Les Paul Junior.
 And finally, 8) these fine Gotoh open-gear beauties, keepers for sure.

 Here's a shot of the original store sticker from Bobby's in Denver:

 It's hard to take a photo that accurately shows the neck, so I didn't.
-Basically here's a description in a few words: It's made of a three piece mahogany sandwich, with alternating grain, so it's really strong, no fear of the headstock getting sheared off, like a lot of older Pauls do.
-This guitar has fallen from stands and slipped off amps it was leaned upon, bumped into mics or drum hardware during frenetic shows, and even dropped onto a couple stages when straps have broken, snapping off tuner knobs, and never had a cracked or distressed neck.
+Basically here's a description in a few words: It's made of a three piece mahogany sandwich, with alternating grain, so it's really strong, no fear of the headstock getting sheared off like a lot of older Pauls do.
+This guitar has fallen from stands and slipped off amps it was leaned upon, bumped into mic stands and drum hardware during frenetic shows, and even dropped onto a couple stages when straps have broken - snapping off tuner knobs - and never had a cracked or distressed neck.